ptorru/octoml-cli-tutorials/tutorials/README.md

 In this section we will validate the environment and install some dependencies.
 Make sure you've globally installed the OctoML CLI, by moving the CLI binary to an appropriate location like `/usr/local/bin` or adding it to your `$PATH`.

-Verify you have the `octoml` cli installed and accept the tos if needed:
+Verify you have the `octoml` CLI installed and accept the TOS if needed:

 ```shell
 $ octoml -V